 Throughout the course, learners will progressively grasp the foundations of system thinking, gain insights into the composition and interaction of system components, and explore the concept of emergence.
 Subsequently, in weeks 3 to 5, the focus shifts towards applying these foundations to different fields.
 This includes a module dedicated to understanding system interactions within organizations, accompanied by a project management simulation for practical application.
 In week 5, the course delves into logistics, exploring real-life systems like airports and traffic, and examines how system thinking can be applied to construct a legged robot, showcasing its relevance to computation.
 For more detailed information, we recommend reviewing the Course Schedule.

-100% of the participants surveyed intend to apply the skills they learned to their personal/professional lives.
-62% of learners reported that they were able to apply new skills learned before the completion of the course.
-This course will provide you with the understanding and practice needed to improve the efficiency of the systems you interact with.
+Feedback from participants has been overwhelmingly positive, with 100% of surveyed learners expressing their intention to apply the acquired skills to their personal and professional lives.
+In addition, 62% of learners reported successfully applying newly acquired skills even before completing the course.
+By undertaking System Thinking, you will acquire the knowledge and practice necessary to enhance the efficiency of the systems you engage with.